 Bacon Wrapped Corn on the Cob- Sweet corn on the cob enveloped in a savory blend of bacon adorned with bits of freshly torn basil and thinly sliced jalapenos, then roasted or grilled to perfection and topped with an incredibly delicious lime cream sauce that brings all the flavors together.

 The key to this recipe is to use a very inexpensive, thin brand of bacon.
-As it cooks, it crisps up tightly to the corn, allowing the corn to steam inside releasing the natural sweetness, imparted only by the burst of basil and gentle sweet heat of the jalapeno peppers inside.
+As it cooks, it crisps up tightly to the corn, allowing the corn to steam inside.
+This burst of steam releases the natural sweetness, imparted only by the burst of basil and gentle sweet heat of the jalapeno peppers enveloped within.

 3 pounds sliced bacon

 8 ears corn, shucked and very lightly seasoned with salt and pepper